NotDesigned/FBAD_DDS/README.md

 First you should put the graph file into a folder and set the dataset_path and output_path in ./experiments/experiments.py to the path of your graph file and the output folder, respectively.

-Then you can run the experiments by using the following command:
+Then you can run the experiments for FBAD by using the following command:

 ```sh
 cd experiments